 Genetic Counsellors (also called Genetic Associates) are health professionals qualified to provide genetic counselling and genetic testing where indicated.
 Genetic counselling is an informative process with professionals who are knowledgeable about genetic conditions and their impact on individuals and their families.
 Genetic counselling should not be confused with psychological counselling.

 Most genetics appointments last between 45 minutes and an hour.
 You will be encouraged to ask questions.
 Please feel welcome to bring relatives/whānau or friends with you to the appointment.

 Your appointment may follow this general format:

-- The clinical geneticist may find it helpful to examine you or your child.
+- The Medical Geneticist may find it helpful to examine you or your child.

-- Sometimes we need to gather more information or arrange investigations, for example we may need to view the hospital notes of any affected relatives, with their permission.
+- Sometimes we need to gather more information or arrange investigations.

 - Based on this information, a diagnosis of a genetic disorder may be made or confirmed.

-- We will discuss the inheritance and implications of the condition for you and your family/whānau.
+- We can discuss the inheritance and implications of the condition for you and your family/whānau.

-- We can suggest sources of further information and/or support.
+- We can provide sources of further information and support.

-- Any medical records or family trees if you are able to bring them.
+Any medical records or family trees would also be helpful.

 Sometimes we offer to take blood for testing on the same day as your appointment or we may ask you to further consider whether or not you want a genetic test, perhaps involving your family in your decision-making.

 We will write to you, summarising what we have discussed.
 With your permission, copies are sent to the referring doctor, your GP and other relevant specialists.